nagapeyyala/k8s/calssnotes.md

 ### How to Interact

-- **kubectl CLI:** The most common tool, which acts as a client making REST requests to the API server[1].
+- **kubectl CLI:** The most common tool, which acts as a client making REST requests to the API server.
 - **Direct REST Calls:** Advanced users or automated systems can use HTTP requests to the API endpoints.
 - **Client Libraries:** Available in many languages to interact programmatically with the cluster.

 ### Important Points

 - The API uses consistent patterns and verbs, making it intuitive once you know the basic conventions.
-- **API discovery**: Use the Discovery API or OpenAPI docs to programmatically explore available resources and their schemas[1].
+- **API discovery**: Use the Discovery API or OpenAPI docs to programmatically explore available resources and their schemas.
 - Each object specifies its **kind** (e.g., `Pod`) and **apiVersion** (e.g., `v1`, `apps/v1`), ensuring clarity and compatibility.

 **In summary:**